svalinn/DAGMC/doc-src/usersguide/get_install.rst

        * ACIS v19, or `CUBIT <http://cubit.sandia.gov>`_ v12.2 or v13.1 (with CGM `trunk <http://ftp.mcs.anl.gov/pub/fathom/cgm-nightly-trunk.tar.gz>`_ only)

-Here are some assumptions/conventions that are used in these instructions:
+Assumptions and conventions that are used in these instructions:

 * all operations are carried out in the a subdirectory ``dagmc_bld`` of a user's home directory
 * the path to CUBIT files is known, e.g. ``/path/to/cubit``.
 This is the directory that contains the Python script file ``cubit`` and a ``bin`` subdirectory.